JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 @sco JDS.mesh_volume_contour()
 ```

 Note that here we are plotting to meshes in the same axis, one transparent sphere and a cube.
 Up to here, this covers most of the use cases in 3D, just a few are missing.
-Type for example `?linesegments`.
+You can find more examples in the `?linesegments` docstring.

-Taking as reference the previous example one can do the following custom plot with spheres and rectangles.
+Taking as reference the previous example one can do the following custom plot with spheres and rectangles:

 ```
 using GeometryBasics, Colors